Zhengyuelab/SAFEMCN/README.md

 </p>

 #### 📌 **Result Interpretation:**
 With increasing sample sizes, node numbers expanded toward saturation, whereas edge counts dramatically decreased before leveling off.
-Across these trajectories, the network topology parameters stabilized in a clear sequential order: nodes first, followed by edges, density, average degree, and lastly, diameter and average path length, reflecting a gradient of sensitivity to sample size.
+Across these trajectories, the network topology parameters stabilized in a clear sequential order: node first, followed by edge, density, average degree, and lastly, diameter and average path length, reflecting a gradient of sensitivity to sample size.
+The Nmin threshold was further identified by the AR1 module of the SAFEMCN package.
+The rapid decrease and then rapid increase in the AR1 value indicated the emergence of the topological plateau, providing a basis to determine the critical point corresponding to N<sub>min</sub>.
+To provide a robust estimate, the final Nmin was calculated as the average of the N<sub>min</sub> derived from all six topological parameters, resulting in a value of 31 ± 5.
+This threshold marked the earlier sampling depth at which inferred topology became reproducible across resampling replicates and could be regarded as meeting a minimum level of statistical validity.

 #### **2.2 Exponential Fitting and Prediction**